 Abstract:

-Failure to achieve appropriate anticoagulation in patients supported with ventricular assist devices [VADs] increases the risk of serious complications such as post-operative bleeding and thrombo-embolic events.
-This retrospective study of anticoagulation parameters from pediatric patients supported with a Berlin EXCOR VAD at a single pediatric tertiary care center during a single year provides additional data to guide management.
-We demonstrated associations between aPTT and R-TEG values [rs = 0.65, p<0.001] and between anti-Xa assay and R-TEG values [rs = 0.54, p<0.001].
+Aim : Failure to achieve appropriate anticoagulation in patients supported with ventricular assist devices [VADs] increases the risk of serious complications such as post-operative bleeding and thrombo-embolic events.
+Purpose of this study was to assess utility and correlation of known anticoagulation parameters in the management of pediatric VAD.

+Methods : Retrospective study of pediatric patients supported with a Berlin EXCOR VAD at a single pediatric tertiary care center during a single year.

+Results : We demonstrated associations between aPTT and R-TEG values [rs = 0.65, p<0.001] and between anti-Xa assay and R-TEG values [rs = 0.54, p<0.001].
 The strongest correlation was seen between aPTT and anti-Xa assays [rs = 0.71 , p<0.001].
 There was also a statistically significant correlation between platelet counts and the maximum amplitude of TEG [rs = 0.71 , p<0.001 ].
 Importantly, there was no association between dose of unfractionated heparin and either measure of anticoagulation [aPTT , anti-Xa or TEG R value].

-This study suggests that while there is strong correlation between aPTT, anti-Xa assay and R-TEG values for patients requiring VAD support, there is a lack of relevant correlation between heparin dose and degree of effect.
+Conclusion : This study suggests that while there is strong correlation between aPTT, anti-Xa assay and R-TEG values for patients requiring VAD support, there is a lack of relevant correlation between heparin dose and degree of effect.
 This raises concern as various guidelines continue to recommend using these parameters to titrate heparin therapy.

-[Word Count 207]
+[Word Count ]

-CORE TIP
+CORE TIP : This study suggests that while there is strong correlation between aPTT, anti-Xa assay and R-TEG values for patients requiring VAD support, there is a lack of relevant correlation between heparin dose and degree of effect.
+This raises concern as various guidelines continue to recommend using these parameters to titrate heparin therapy.
+A comprehensive strategy for appropriate anticoagulation may therefore warrant a combination of parameter monitoring and warrants further study.

-Audio Core Tip
+Audio Core Tip : Please see audio file.

 Utility and Correlation of Known Anticoagulation Parameters in the Management of Pediatric Ventricular Assist Devices.